ABA therapy, or Applied Behavioral Analysis, is an evidenced-based therapy that focuses on improving

 that precede an improper behavior or reaction and work with the child’s parents and teachers to avoid

-5. It helps children develop age-appropriate social skills.
+these triggers or modify them appropriately. - It helps children develop age-appropriate social skills.

 ABA therapy focuses heavily on facilitating age-appropriate social skills in children.
 This includes, but is